We’re Hiring

 • Apprenticeship training is a multi-year “earning-while-learning” arrangement for a required term

-• Apprentices already have jobs in their desired field of work, and have signed a contract of apprenticeship with their employer and the Saskatchewan Apprenticeship and Trade Certification Commission
+• Apprentices have jobs in their desired field of work, and have signed a contract of apprenticeship with their employer and the Saskatchewan Apprenticeship and Trade Certification Commission

 • Upon successful completion of an apprenticeship program, you are eligible to write an examination to become a certified journeyperson in your trade